ElWexicano/Android-CodingConvention/README.md

 ### Resource Style Rules

+Try to name files so that related assets will group together inside a directory when they are sorted alphabetically.

-All resources should be categorised.
-This makes it easier to search for a resource and to understand what the resource is being used for.
+All resources should be categorised which makes it easier to search for a resource and to understand what the resource is being used for.

 #### Animation Resources